-Outside diameter of a cylinder, core, roller or roll of labels.
+The outside diameter of a cylinder, core, roller or roll of labels.

 The part of the trim width that is not utilized.
-Usually a narrow roll which is left over.
+Usually, a narrow roll which is left over.

 Squeezing the plate during the flexo printing process, this can cause a halo around the printed image.

 Holes on the edges of a liner that are used for transporting labels through the dot matrix and continuous laser printers.

 How many times a plate must be changed within a single order.

 The point of contact between two rolls.
 Often referred to as the pull or draw rolls of a web press.